 Use a generous amount, at least in culinary applications.
 So when you’re adding to a smoothie—one of the most delicious ways to enjoy fresh turmeric root—you can throw in three or four inches of the fresh root without it overwhelming the drink.
 (Note that we don’t have extensive safety data on maximum doses, and little is known about whether it’s safe to use turmeric in amounts greater than those commonly found in food while breastfeeding.)

 - Toss grated fresh or ground turmeric into curries and stir-fries.

 - Whip up a “golden milk latte,” which is a combination of non-dairy milk along with spices, including turmeric, cinnamon, and nutmeg.

 - Enhance whole grains by adding shakes of ground turmeric into the cooking water when making brown rice, farro, or quinoa.
 (Bonus: The spice will turn the water a beautiful yellow.)

 - Warm-up with turmeric tea, which shines with fresh turmeric, a juiced lemon, and a pinch of pepper.

-- Scramble eggs in turmeric.
-Whisk together eggs, turmeric, black pepper, and a tablespoon or two of water or coconut milk.
+- Scramble eggs or tofu in turmeric.
+Whisk together eggs or tofu, turmeric, black pepper, and a tablespoon or two of water or coconut milk.
 Add mixture to the pan and stir to scramble eggs.